 Why did you choose to work in Kansas City after studying in New York?
 What do you like most about this city?

 Bell: My family is from Kansas City and some friends were here, so I moved back after school.
 Kansas City may not be a place that people on the East Coast go to generally, but it’s comfortable and you can be successful in what you want to do and have a good work-life balance.
 We may not have the depth of culture but there's enough here that if you're intellectually curious, you can satisfy yourself.
 In addition, you can work and live within relative ease of each other and that decreases the stress.
 I love the fact that my in-laws and parents are here.
-When I lived in New York for three and a half years when I was in law school, it was fun as a law student, but there's just a lot going on.
+When I lived in New York for three and a half years when I was in school of law, it was fun as a law student, but there's just a lot going on.
 While I was able to run with the individuals there while I was in school, I don't know if long term I would’ve been able to do that.

 I understand you joined a virtual cycling club from your basement during wintertime and you connect with interesting people through this group.
 Tell us more about that.